 The story I have to share today is probably one meant more for women.
 There’s some topics covered that they will be more likely to understand and find in common.
 Gentlemen, feel free to read on!
 But some of the things I am going to talk about either won’t interest you or will make you feel super awkward.
 Don’t say I didn’t warn you!
-It truly is a series of unfortunate events.

 — Morgan Cantrell (@TravelTravelMC) February 26, 2014

 Earlier I posted this tweet about the series of unfortunate events that befell my life today.
 I tell people all the time that I am awkward, and that some of the situations I get myself into are even more awkward than I am.
 Today was one of those days.

 I was on my morning break headed down to the kitchen ready to get my chocolate fix.
 To get into the kitchen, I had to swipe my badge which was always kept in my blazer pocket.
 Today being as it was, my pocket had a few extra things in it – a couple of tampons.
 Since I was heading to the kitchen, my brain was only focused on chocolate, and it did not think, “Hey, there’s a couple hooha things in your pocket.
 Don’t let those come out!”
 Well, thanks brain for being one track minded.
 As I neared the door trying to be all cute like for the hot guy standing at the elevator, I attempted to pull out my badge.
 The badge was being difficult and not coming out as easily as usual.
 So logically, I tugged harder.